Ex) Article Title, Author, Keywords

 Processing of the violation on publication ethics: The journal adhere to the principles of COPE to investigate allegations of misconduct and to ensure the integrity of research.
 The journal editorial boards should deliberate and consider retracting/appropriate action a publication in accordance with The COPE guidelines (http://publicationethics.org/resources/flowcharts) if they have clear evidence that redundant publication, data fabrication, falsification, and plagiarism and unethical research.

-The authors must be comply with the code of research ethics of this journal including as mentioned above.
+The authors must comply with the research ethics regultions of the society including as mentioned above.

 The original manuscripts are categorized as follows: Original Research, Research Notes, Reviews.